Kristina Levina Flashes Major Cleavage In Latest Instagram Snap

 Posing next to a car, the stunner let her blond tresses down and wore a checkered shirt to keep it casual.
 As of this writing, the picture has accrued more than 16,000 likes and about 400 comments.

-“You look fantastic!” one of her fans commented.
 “You’re the most attractive woman I have seen to date,” another fan wrote.

-Others, per usual, posted one-word compliments and used hearts, kiss and fire emoji to express their admiration for the model.
+Others, per usual, posted one-word compliments and used hearts, kiss, and fire emoji to express their admiration for the model.

 View this post on Instagram